Guide to Prime Loans

 Down Payments

-A prime borrower may have a low, or no, down payment required for a loan.
+A prime borrower may have a low, or no, down payment requirement for a loan.
 But subprime borrowers may have to make a substantial down payment to qualify for a loan.
 This is especially true for loans like car loans or mortgages.

 Loan Amounts

 Prime borrowers may have access to greater loan amounts than subprime borrowers.
+For instance, prime applicants can often borrow $20,000 or more, whereas subprime applicants may max out at $6,000 or $8,000.

 Fees

-What Do You Need To Qualify for a Prime Loan?
+What Do You Need to Qualify for a Prime Loan?

-You generally need a credit score of 660 higher to qualify for a prime loan.
-If your score is 720 or above, you may qualify for super-prime loans.
+You generally need a credit score of 660 or higher to qualify for a prime loan.
+If your score is 720 or above, you may qualify for a super-prime loan.
 That said, a lender will typically look at more than your credit score to determine whether you qualify for a prime or better loan.
 Other factors that can impact your loan rates and terms include your income, employment status, and how much debt you currently carry.

 Recommended: Debt-to-Income Ratio (DTI): How to Calculate It